Augusta Tabor

 Augusta Pierce Tabor (March 29, 1833 – January 30, 1895) was the wife of a merchant and miner, Horace Tabor, the first white woman to live in the Idaho Springs mining camp, and a Denver philanthropist.
 She was inducted into the Colorado Women's Hall of Fame in 1991 for her contributions to social service and philanthropy.

 Early life

 Augusta Pierce was born in Augusta, Maine on March 29, 1833.
 Her father, William B. Pierce, owned a quarry and was a contractor.
-Tabor, one of ten children and the third of seven girls, suffered poor health during her childhood.
-She had a lovely figure, thick dark hair and was determined and charming.
-Tabor was a debutante, grew up in a pampered lifestyle, and believed in women's rights.
+Augusta, one of ten children and the third of seven girls, suffered poor health during her childhood.
+She is described as being tall, lithe and beautiful with thick dark hair and was determined and charming.
+Augusta was a debutante, grew up in a pampered lifestyle, and believed in women's rights.
 She was the cousin of Franklin Pierce, president of the United States.